Nerdware-LLC/ddb-single-table/README.md

 ### Q: _What version of the AWS SDK does DDB-ST use?_

 **A:** Version 3.
 For the specific minor/patch release, please refer to the [package.json](./package.json).

+## 🤝 Contributing

+Pull requests are welcome!
+Before you begin, please check existing [GitHub Issues](https://github.com/Nerdware-LLC/ddb-single-table/issues) and [Pull Requests](https://github.com/Nerdware-LLC/ddb-single-table/pulls) to see if your idea is already in the pipeline.
+If not, [here's a guide on how to contribute to this project](./CONTRIBUTING.md).
+Thank you!

 ## 📝 License